-The data protection principles set out in the General Data Protection Regulation restrict the way which data can be used.
+The data protection principles set out in the General Data Protection Regulation restrict the way in which data can be used.
 In particular:

-- It must be processed lawfully, fairly and in a transparent manner.
+- It must be processed lawfully, fairly, and in a transparent manner.
 There must be a legal basis for its use under Regulation and the data subject must be given the information required in a privacy notice.

-- It must be collected for specified explicit and legitimate purposes and not use in a way that is incompatible with those purposes.
+- It must be collected for specified explicit and legitimate purposes and not used in a way that is incompatible with those purposes.
 The use of data can cause particular problems, particularly in the field of marketing where the requirements of the Privacy and Electronic Communications Regulations 2003 create a further layer of regulation.